takuhirok/rGAN/README.md

 ## Related work

+**NOTE:**
+Kiran Koshy Thekumparampil, Ashish Khetan, Zinan Lin, and Sewoong Oh published a paper [4] independently from us on the same problem.
+They use similar ideas as our work, albeit with a different architecture.
+You should also check out their awesome work at [https://arxiv.org/abs/1811.03205](https://arxiv.org/abs/1811.03205).

 1. A. Odena, C. Olah, and J. Shlens.
 Conditional image synthesis with auxiliary classifier GANs.
 In ICML, 2017. [[arXiv]](https://arxiv.org/abs/1610.09585)
 2. M. Mirza and S. Osindero.
 Conditional generative adversarial nets. arXiv preprint arXiv:1411.1784, 2014. [[arXiv]](https://arxiv.org/abs/1411.1784)
 3. T. Miyato and M. Koyama. cGANs with projection discriminator.
 In ICLR, 2018. [[arXiv]](https://arxiv.org/abs/1802.05637)
+4. K. K. Thekumparampil, A. Khetan, Z. Lin, and S. Oh.
+Robustness of Conditional GANs to Noisy Labels.
+In NeurIPS 2018. [[arXiv](https://arxiv.org/abs/1811.03205)]